jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Freeing Cinderella

-"Player gods are born free, and everywhere they are tricked into being extras."
-Rousseau said that in 1762.
+"Player gods are born free, and everywhere they are tricked into being extras," Rousseau said that in 1762.
 Actually, he didn't.
-He said "people are born free and everywhere they are in chains."
+He said, "people are born free, and everywhere they are in chains."
 But the idea is the same.
 Rousseau was the son of a Swiss watchmaker who grew up to be a famous (or infamous) writer.
-Infamy didn't pay much so he often had to copy sheets of music to make his rent.
+Infamy didn't pay much, so he often had to copy sheets of music to make his rent.

 Rousseau got paid in the pages of history.
 Because more than 300 years after his death, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

-Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
+Rousseau lived when kings and queens, dukes, and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
-This was the opulence Cinderella dreamed about about while cleaning a dirty chateau.
+This was the opulence Cinderella dreamed about while cleaning a dirty chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.

 They were distracted from the power of new tools by dark majic.
-As extras, they truly believed their beloved Holy Bible said only Darth King had the right to rule.
+As for extras, they truly believed their beloved Holy Bible said only Darth King had the right to rule.
 The commoners even accepted paying all the taxes.

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other person.
 So, why can't everyone live up to their potential and become player gods?
 Rousseau made the people understand that books, guns, and scientific instruments should liberate extras, who were only in chains for the happiness of con artists.

 The self-proclaimed "divine nobility" didn't like hearing that.
 Especially the idea of paying taxes.
-They declared Rousseau a banquet-pooper, a rule breaker, and chased him out of Switzerland, France, and England.
+They declared Rousseau a banquet-pooper, a rule-breaker, and chased him out of Switzerland, France, and England.
 Maybe that's why the genius philosopher rented instead of owned.

 It didn't matter.
 The nobility was in the dying days of their Medieval Age ruling philosophy.

-Starting in 1776, within Rousseau's lifetime, Darth King started to face the music when the American people started a revolution.
+Starting in 1776, within Rousseau's lifetime, Darth King faced the music when the American people started a revolution.
 One year after Rousseau died, the French had their own uprising in 1789.
 And on it went from country to country because Rousseau, and others like him, made extras realize they should become player gods in a country "of the people, for the people, by the people."

 Cinderella soon forgot about the fancy ball, and instead sung the music of freedom in a choir of equals, that sounded something like this:

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Les Miserables is a story of antagonists, protagonists, and especially extras singing about becoming player gods.
 Notice after a new philosophy clicked, they made it real with that lever of power called a musket.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=MD9druFjSkg) and [Les Miserables](https://www.youtube.com/watch?v=1q82twrdr0U)._

 Revolution spread the people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The dark majic of fake holiness was exposed.
 The royals Death Star rulebook was destroyed.
 Everyone paid taxes and was answerable to the law.
 Church and State were separate.
-Government had checks and balances.
+The government had checks and balances.
 Civilization embraced a new ruling philosophy of Equality and Democracy.
 Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people because the people were player gods.

-Rousseau died never having found a home.
+Rousseau died, never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
 He was heralded as a renowned breaker of chains, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy.

 Rousseau made ordinary people realize any guy can be the prince, and any girl can be Cinderella.